VirtualPlants/VirtualPlants-website/index.rst

 A project is a single unit of development in the community.
 It can contain a single script to analyse some data up to a full library of models and complex tutorials to simulate plant growth for example.
 No assumptions are made on the content of a project, the programming language used or its finality.
+However, most documentation refer to `Python <https://www.python.org/>`__ as the main programming language.

 Projects are owned by a single user but can be seen by a restricted set of users or the whole community.
 They can be stored on the community versioning system, github